Prismary/openrepo/README.md

 [![Build Status](https://travis-ci.com/Prismary/openrepo.svg?branch=master)](https://travis-ci.com/Prismary/openrepo)

-A h5ai fork for my web repositories.
+A slightly modified h5ai fork for my web repositories.
 HTTP web server index for Apache httpd, lighttpd, and nginx.

 * Do **not** install any files from the `src` folder, they need to be